Workshops

 Beyond the Hype: Human Trafficking of Youth in Colorado

-Hidden in plain sight is the cliché for situations involving trafficking and yet, in 2024 minors who have been trafficked are filling up our youth detention centers, dropping out of school and using substances to cope with their trauma.
+Hidden in plain sight is the cliché for situations involving trafficking and yet, in 2026 minors who have been trafficked are filling up our youth detention centers, dropping out of school and using substances to cope with their trauma.
 How can we recognize trafficking when it’s happening right in front of us – from survival sex to forced criminality to the labor trafficking of unaccompanied minors?
 We need to see beyond the hype, understand the nuances of the crime and know the existing resources to support survivors.
 This workshop will bust through myths perpetuated by social media and Hollywood; illustrate the realities of trafficking in Colorado’s rural and urban communities; and encourage new ways of thinking about vulnerability, marginalization and exploitation of youth.
 We will end with a call to action for young leaders attending the conference.

 Confronting and Dismantling Ableism

 People may experience disability at any time in life, regardless of age, gender, race, sexuality, etc. Disability may also affect people along a spectrum, whether it be temporary or permanent, hidden or visible.
-In this workshop, CCDC staff will help participants gain a working knowledge of disability and how ableism affects all of us.
+In this workshop, staff from the Colorado Cross-Disability Coalition (CCDC) will help participants gain a working knowledge of disability and how ableism affects all of us.
 We will use clips and themes from the Oscar award-nominated documentary, Crip Camp, to facilitate a conversation that encourages participants to identify the challenges involved in dismantling ableism.
 Participants will then work in small groups wherein they will identify instances of ableism in their everyday lives/environments and create actionable steps they could take to address this form of oppression.
 This workshop will be highly participatory and action-oriented.

 Finding Your Voice and Skills for Conflict Resolution

 Everyone experiences conflict—over who we are, what we believe, and so many other things.
 Sometimes that conflict grows until it harms or even ends those relationships.
 It doesn’t have to be that way.
 We will discuss conflicts that you are experiencing and effective ways to deal with them.
 We will use small-group discussion and practical tools to help each other address conflict in positive ways.
-This workshop is for educators and adults only.

 Hate Crimes?
 Youth Decide the Verdict

-In this workshop lawyers will lead an interactive session on Colorado’s Hate Crimes Statute.
+In this workshop, lawyers will lead an interactive session on Colorado’s Hate Crimes Statute.
 The lawyers will present a case involving criminal hate crimes.
 At the conclusion of the trial, small discussion groups of students will become “juries” to discuss the issues presented and, with the assistance of an adult facilitator, reach a verdict.
 The group will also discuss diversity in their community and the value of preventing the spread of racial slurs and hateful actions.

 Healing The Path Forward: Reparations, Housing (In)Justice and the Racial Wealth Gap

-In this session we’ll look at the long shadow of slavery and its continuing influence on the criminal (in)justice system – specifically the inequities Black and brown people have faced from slave patrols and the convict leasing system to the war on drugs and school to prison pipeline, and the many other unjust conditions we face today.
+In this session, we’ll look at the long shadow of slavery and its continuing influence on the criminal (in)justice system – specifically the inequities Black and brown people have faced from slave patrols and the convict leasing system to the war on drugs and school to prison pipeline, and the many other unjust conditions we face today.
 We’ll take a brief survey of our history, look at the reparative solutions being proposed across the country as part of the reparations movement and then work together, using a unique creative writing process, to design healing solutions together.

 Hip-Hop and Social Justice

-Learn the art and history of hip-hop elements (dance/lyrics/beats/visual) and its social justice context in a full body immersion.
+Learn the art and history of hip-hop elements (dance/lyrics/beats/visual) and their social justice context in a full body immersion.
 Create a rap, dance or graffiti social justice piece while exploring your own sense of style and expression!

 Interactions with Police: Know Your Rights